pennhanlee/tp/docs/DeveloperGuide.md

 ### Audience

-The intended audience is any person who is looking to understand the system architecture and design of _bookmark_
+The intended audience is anyone looking to understand the system architecture and design of _bookmark_.

 --------------------------------------------------------------------------------------------------------------------